ng-Classic/ng-classic/CODE_OF_CONDUCT.md

 ## Our Responsibilities

-Angular team are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+Angular Classicteam are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

-Angular team have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate,
+Angular Classicteam have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate,